+In general, the risk of malignancy is greater in smaller salivary glands than in larger salivary glands (eg, the parotid gland has a lower risk of malignancy than minor salivary glands).
 About 85% of salivary gland tumors occur in the parotid glands, followed by the submandibular and minor salivary glands, and about 1% occur in the sublingual glands.
 About 75 to 80% are benign, slow-growing, movable, painless, usually solitary nodules beneath normal skin or mucosa.
 Occasionally, when cystic, they are soft but most often they are firm.

-Malignant tumors are less common and can be characterized by rapid growth or a sudden growth spurt.
+Other malignant tumors are less common and can be characterized by rapid growth or a sudden growth spurt.
 They are firm, nodular, and can be fixed to adjacent tissue, often with a poorly defined periphery.
 Eventually, the overlying skin or mucosa may become ulcerated or the adjacent tissues may become invaded.

 Mucoepidermoid carcinoma is the most common salivary gland cancer, typically occurring in people in their 20s to 50s.
 It can manifest in any salivary gland, most commonly in the parotid gland but also in the submandibular gland or a minor salivary gland of the palate.
 Intermediate and high-grade mucoepidermoid carcinomas may metastasize to the regional lymphatics.

 Acinic cell carcinoma, a common parotid tumor, occurs in people in their 40s and 50s.
 This carcinoma has a more indolent course, as well as an incidence of multifocality.